pegah1/node-js-client-server/README.md

 # node js client server

+Method for creating peerto-peer connections over an interconnected  network to facilitate data transfer among users

-all the details about the project are written in the Document.pdf file.
+all the details about the project are written in the Document.pdf file

 in order to run the project you should install beloow programs: